Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇫🇷 France vs 🇳🇱 Netherlands: crypto licensing compared

-France and Netherlands take recognisably different routes to crypto authorisation.
+France and Netherlands are commonly considered side by side for crypto authorisation.
 In France the route is the MiCA CASP authorisation (French 'agrement PSCA'); replaces the legacy PSAN regime (mandatory AML registration + optional licence).
 A single authorisation covers the 10 MiCA services. overseen by AMF (Autorite des marches financiers) grants and supervises the CASP authorisation; ACPR (Banque de France) gives binding assent on AML/CFT and prudential aspects via a joint examination team.; in Netherlands it is the MiCA CASP Authorisation (Crypto-Asset Service Provider), granted by AFM; DNB co-assesses fitness/propriety and AML for licence holders under Autoriteit Financiële Markten (AFM) - lead conduct regulator and licensing authority; De Nederlandsche Bank (DNB) supports with prudential/AML input.
-The two regimes differ on 5 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 Dimension 🇫🇷 France partly open